florinpop17/all-js/Challenges/Project Euler #1/README.md

 # Source
 [Project Euler](https:www.projecteuler.net)

-Read more about this solution on [medium](https://medium.com/@popflorin1705/javascript-coding-challenge-1-6d9c712963d2).
+Read more about the first solution on [medium](https://medium.com/@popflorin1705/javascript-coding-challenge-1-6d9c712963d2).
+Read more about the second solution on [medium](https://medium.com/@popflorin1705/javascript-coding-challenge-1-follow-up-278dcc1e25c7).